 For this exercise, you will need a pair of dumbbells.

-2. Hinge at the waist until your back is nearly parallel to the floor.
-Inhale.
+b) Hinge at the waist until your back is nearly parallel to the floor.

-1. With your arms slightly bent, contract your rear deltoids to bring the weight up and out to your sides.
-Squeeze your shoulder blades together at the top of the rep. Exhale.
+a) With your arms slightly bent, contract your rear deltoids to bring the weight up and out to your sides.
+Squeeze your shoulder blades together at the top of the rep.

 You should aim to complete 3-4 sets of 10-12 reps of the dumbbell rear delt fly.
 Of course, as you get more comfortable with the form, feel free to change up your set and rep ranges to challenge yourself.

 1. Bringing Your Arms Backwards